engineyard/ey-docs/pages/ssl-certificates.md

 <h3 id="SSL4">3.
 Deploying your SSL Certificates</h3>

-We have you add the certificate to Cloud, not only for the initial loading onto the server, but for all future upgrades and rebuilds.
-When you need to scale and add an application instance, the SSL certificate is added automatically now.
+Now the certificate is installed on Engine Yard Cloud.
+Each time you build an application instance for this environment, the certificate will be added.
+So as you scale, you don't have to remember to deploy the certificate.

 If for any reason, you had to tear down and rebuild the environment, once again the certificate is ready to go in the system and will be added as the system is rebuilt.

-To deploy now all you need to do is click on the **Apply** button for this environment and it will run the chef recipes for this environment and install the SSL certificate during this process.
+To deploy your new certificate right now all you need to do is this:

+Click on the **Apply** button at the top.

+It will run the chef recipes for this environment and install the SSL certificate during this process.

+## Verify your SSL certificate

+One quick way to verify your SSL certificate is to use a site like [SSL Shopper](http://www.sslshopper.com/ssl-checker.html) and it lets you put in your URL and will check your certificate and all chain files involved, to ensure that everything is passing.
+We recommend after deploying you give this site a quick check and ensure that your site returns all green.